coreinfrastructure/best-practices-badge/doc/security.md

 building on a database (the database system itself is trusted, and is not directly accessible by untrusted users).
-A "Chief" class and "Detective" classes attempt to get data about a project and analyze that data; this project data is also untrusted.
+A "Chief" class and "Detective" classes attempt to get data about a project and analyze that data; this project data is also untrusted (in particular, filenames, file contents, issue tracker information and contents, etc., are all untrusted).

 There is some Javascript served to the client, but no security decisions depend on code that runs on the client.